vigneshbhuvan-nus/tp/docs/UserGuide.md

 Welcome to the GreenTea User Guide!

-I am proud that you have taken your first few steps towards optimising your learning.
+We at GreenTea are happy that you have taken your first few steps towards optimising your learning.
 We at GreenTea know that learning a new language can be **hard** and **intimidating**.
 Trust us when we say we know **exactly** what you're going through and we feel **frustrated** just as much you do.

-That's why here at GreenTea, we have come up with this neat little user guide to help **you** hit the ground running.
-With this foolproof User Guide, learning a new language will be as relaxing as drinking a hot cup of Green Tea.
+That's why here at GreenTea, we have come up with this neat user guide to help **you** hit the ground running.
+With this foolproof User Guide, learning a new language will be as relaxing as drinking a hot cup of GreenTea.

-# 3. Let's Get Started (Gabriel)
+# 3. Getting Started (Gabriel)

 Before you can start using GreenTea, you will need to ensure that [Java 11](https://www.java.com/en/) is installed on your computer.